 What is the Hasselback technique?

-- The idea is simple; you take a potato and make thin slices crosswise toward the bottom of the potato but NOT all the way through.
+You do NOT cut all the way through though.
 Reason for this is that when it bakes the slices will fan out while keeping the potato whole.

 Why are they called Hasselback potatoes?